muziejus/transverse/index.md

 * ———, “The Solution of a Problem Relating to the Geometry of Position,” in _Graph Theory 1736–1936_, ed.
 Norman Biggs, E. Keith Lloyd, and Robin J.
   Wilson (Oxford: Clarendon, 1976)
+* J. Kerry Grant, _A Companion to_ The Crying of Lot 49 (Athens, GA: U Georgia P, 1994).
 * Donna J. Haraway,
   <em>Modest_Witness@Second_Millennium.FemaleMan©_Meets_OncoMouse™: Feminism
   and Technoscience</em> (New York: Routledge, 1997).